-Involvement in undergraduate research can be one the highlights of your college career, increasing your chances of reaching your career goals and helping you get into graduate and professional schools.
-Students who have conducted research with biology faculty have travelled globally, have presented their work at local, regional, national, and international meetings, and have led to student coauthored publications in such prestigious journals.
+Involvement in undergraduate research can be one of the highlights of your college career, increasing your chances of reaching your career goals and helping you get into graduate and professional schools.
+Students who have conducted research with biology faculty have traveled globally, have presented their work at local, regional, national, and international meetings, and have led to student co-authored publications in such prestigious journals.

 Summer research is also a possibility.
 The Division of Mathematics and Natural Sciences offers Summer Undergraduate Research Grants of up to $1500.
 To obtain one of these grants, students must submit a proposal with a faculty member, usually in March.

 The expectations for students that are chosen for undergraduate research vary and should be discussed with the faculty member.
-In most cases, 3-4 hours of work in the lab are expected per week for each credit hour.
+In most cases, three to four lab work hours are expected per week for each credit hour.

 Undergraduate research is also possible external to Penn State Altoona.
 Many institutions offer undergraduate research and internship opportunities, especially in the summer.
-Of special note are Research Experience for Undergraduate (REU) opportunities funded by the National Science Foundation.
-These opportunities can be found at institutions across the country and admission is competitive.
+Of special note is Research Experience for Undergraduate (REU) opportunities funded by the National Science Foundation.
+These opportunities can be found at institutions across the country, and admission is competitive.